Sweet Briar College: Academics

 The college offers 17 majors, 21 minors, 3 preprofessional programs (pre-law, pre-medicine, and pre-veterinary), 2 certificate programs (arts management and equine studies), teacher licensure in 10 areas, and 1 graduate degree (Master of Arts in Teaching).

 Sweet Briar offers the Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees for undergraduate students.
 It is the second women's college to offer an ABET-accredited engineering degree.

-Sweet Briar has a student/faculty ratio of 9 to 1 with 84% of classes having fewer than 20 students.
-For 2023, U.S. News & World Report ranked the college tied for #29 in Most Innovative Schools and tied for #35 in Top Performers on Social Mobility, both out of 210 national liberal arts colleges.
+Sweet Briar has a student/faculty ratio of 9 to 1, with 84% of classes having fewer than 20 students.
+For 2023, U.S. News & World Report ranked the college tied for No.29 in Most Innovative Schools and tied for No.35 in Top Performers on Social Mobility, both out of 210 national liberal arts colleges.

 The college offers several study abroad programs, most with a focus on foreign language, such as its Junior Year in France (JYF) program.
 Other programs include the Japanese Studies Program at Doshisha Women's College of Liberal Arts, Wake Forest/Southern Atlantic States Association for Asian and African Studies (SASASAAS) Program in China-Beijing, Intercollegiate Center of Classical Studies in Rome, the American School of Classical Studies Summer Program at Athens, the National Security Education Program (NSEP) in multiple countries, and other programs in different locations.
 With approval, students earn credit for international internships.

 Sweet Briar offers several academic fellowships and grants for its existing students, including: